eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.6.3.10 Relying Party Instance verifies combined presentation of attributes

-According to the Regulation, a combined presentation of attributes is a request for attributes from two or more attestations in the same action.
+According to the [European Digital Identity Regulation], a combined presentation of attributes is a request for attributes from two or more attestations in the same action.
 In this case, the Relying Party will verify that these attestations belong to the same User, to prevent a hacked or fraudulent Wallet Unit from presenting attributes from different Users.

 A Relying Party can verify this by comparing attributes from the different attestations.
 For example, the Relying Party may request the first and last name